 Tumor locations should be chosen to minimize the effects of excessive respiratory or pulsatile motion.
 Ideally, these would include the soft tissues of the extremities, posterior chest wall, retroperitoneum and abdomen.
-Although areas with some respiratory motion (e.g. kidneys, adrenal glands, retroperitoneum, lateral chest wall, pancreas, lung apices, neck) are considered acceptable, lesions within the hila, pericardium and lateral segment of the left lobe of the liver are not ideal because of their significant compromise secondary to respiratory motion.
+Although areas with some respiratory motion (e.g. kidneys, adrenal glands, retroperitoneum, lateral chest wall, pancreas, lung apices, neck) are considered acceptable, lesions within the hila, pericardium and lateral segment of the left lobe of the liver are not ideal because imaging of those areas will be significantly compromised secondary to respiratory motion.